How to Calculate Prime Cost (Weekly, Not Monthly)

 Prime cost % = (COGS + Total Labor) ÷ Total Sales × 100

 COGS for prime cost includes both food and beverage.
-Food cost percentage on its own is useful but only tells half the bar program’s story.
-A restaurant with great food cost (28%) and bad pour cost (28% on beer) still has hot prime cost because the bev side is leaking.
+Food cost percentage on its own is useful, but it only tells half the story.
+A restaurant with great food cost (28%) and bad pour cost (28% on beer) still runs hot on prime cost.
+The bev side is leaking and nobody’s looking at it.

 Total labor for prime cost is the fully loaded number.
 Not just the gross wages on the payroll report.
 The fully loaded number adds: